Have Defense Contracts? Breaking Down the CMMC Rule for You

 Breaking Down the CMMC Rule for You

-With the requirement for compliance starting likely around mid-2025, contractors have a clear timeline to prepare for these new regulations.This three-year phased approach aims to prevent last-minute rushes to comply, allowing organizations time to effectively align their cybersecurity practices with the new standards.
-Many defense contractors may need the extra time, because many DoD contracts may require a CMMC Level 2 certification.
+With the CMMC requirement appearing in new DoD contracts—beginning November 10, 2025—contractors have a clear timeline of when to expect these new compliance requirements.
+The three-year phased approach aims to prevent last-minute rushes to bring cybersecurity standards up to par, allowing organizations (and industry) time to effectively align their data security practices with the new requirements.
+Some defense contractors may need extra time, because many DoD contracts will require a CMMC Level 2 certification.
 This level of certification involves an official and independent third-party audit to be awarded DoD contracts, which is a big change from the current practice of self-attestation of cybersecurity compliance and comes with a substantial cost.

 As the implementation of CMMC rolls out, defense contractors will need to assess their current cybersecurity posture and develop compliance strategies to avoid potential issues when seeking their CMMC certifications and bidding on federal contracts.